tmweigand/PMMoTo/README.md

 ## Citing

-If you use PMMoto in your research, please cite the relevant publication (add citation here if available).
+If you use PMMoTo in your research, please cite the relevant publication (add citation here if available).

 ---